AlignmentResearch/go_attack/configs/sabaki/README.md

 # How to set up Sabaki

 You can install Sabaki from https://sabaki.yichuanshen.de/.
-If you are on MacOS, you can install using homebrew with the command `brew install sabaki`.
+If you are on MacOS, you can install using Homebrew with the command `brew install sabaki`.

 ## Bot setup